DanielHuey/avr-utils/README.md

 This extension helps users to write and compile code for their avr microcontrollers straight from the comfort of their favourite Code editor, **VScode**

-NB: All videos in this **README** are downloadable from the video controls.

 ## Features

 -   ### Projects: Creating and importing